BOGI5/VIS-2/README.md

 - **Voice synthesis issues**: Check ElevenLabs API key and voice ID
 - **Agent not responding properly**: Review Azure OpenAI configuration and ensure the model is available
 - **Database errors**: Check file permissions for SQLite database

-## Disclaimer

-This system is designed for legitimate debt collection activities.
-Use responsibly and in accordance with all applicable laws and regulations.